codership/documentation/galeracluster/source/installmariadbsrc.rst

       # cd /usr/local/mysql
       # ./scripts/mysql_install_db --user=mysql

    This installs the database in the working directory, (that is, at ``/usr/local/mysql/data``).
-If you would like to install it elsewhere or run it from a different directory, specify the desired path with the ``--basedir`` and ``--datadir`` options.
+If you would like to install it elsewhere or run the script from a different directory, specify the desired paths with the ``--basedir`` and ``--datadir`` options.

 #.
-Change the user and group for the base directory.
+Change the user and group permissions for the base directory.

    .. code-block:: console